ryuuji06/automatic-speech-recognition/README.md

 In this test, I implemented a simple functional system that transcript the speech of a given audio signal, task known as automatic speech recognition (ASR).
 Instead of recognizing entire words, which would require a large output structure, or recognizing phonemes, which would require a training set with the transcripted phonemes (which is actually available, such as TIMIT), in this first scratch I opt to implement a simple character-wise speech recognition system.

 The state-of-the-art of automatic speech recognition was held for a long time by methods based on hidden Markov models (HMM) [1], often with some neural network-hybrid strategy.
 With the emergence of deep learning, recurrent neural networks (RNN) and convolutional neura networks (CNN) came to prevail in solving ASR.
-Just to highlight a few approaches that has arisen, there is the RNN-CTC algorithm [2] (and also its variant RNN-transceiver [3]); the encoder-decoder (or sequence-to-sequence) models, in which audio applications usually require the attention mechanism [4,5];
+Just to highlight a few approaches that has arisen,
+ - there is the RNN-CTC algorithm [2] (and also its variant RNN-transceiver [3]), that performs an alignment the input sequence and the target sequence when computing the loss;
+ - there is the encoder-decoder (or sequence-to-sequence) models, where an encoder processes the input sequence, and the decoder produces the output sequence from the encoder output; this model works better when encoder and decoder is intermediated by an attention mechanism [4,5];
+ - more recently, end-to-end convolutional models have been showing promising results for ASR, such as Wav2letter [6] and Jasper [7];
+ - also recently, transformers (attention-based models) have also shown good results in speech recognition task, such as with Conformer [8].

 With deep neural networks, it has been solved with CTC (or RNN-transceiver), encoder-decoder (with or without attention) and transformer.
 In this test, I used a RNN-CTC approach.